-This is the average monthly salary including housing, transport, and other benefits.
-Public Relations Specialist salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Public Relations Specialist salaries in Thailand vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|